OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 Having smaller community lead to less examples, less resources, less tooling.
 You can find lot of articles, books talking about, Functional programming, but try to find a functional sample application for something a simple todo list that persist the data to database.
 You will be mostly out of luck.
 You might try to fallback trying to use your old tools like ORMs.
 But then you will be frustrated and ask yourself why bother with the functional way at all.
 Indeed, CQRS with event sourcing is perhaps one of the correct ways to persist the data in functional programming, instead of ORMS.
 Aaaand you have another thing to learn!

 Combined with the relearning process described, functional programmers are a minority among the developer community.
 Having that said, today's challenges require complicated solutions, and solutions like reactive programming is going more and more popular.
-Probably one of the most famous and demanded javascript library is React and it's a good example on demonstrating how functional and reactive programming shines.
-Single-page applications are way more stateful than the backend apps since usually backend only serves the data by relaying in and out from the database without holding the state.
-And many developers have appreciated how React (and redux like solutions) helped them to scale their complicated applications.
-We are more and more interested in declarative solutions.
+Probably one of the most famous and demanded javascript libraries is React.
+React is a good example on demonstrating how functional and reactive programming shines.
+Single-page applications are way more stateful than the backend counter-parts since usually backend only serves the data by relaying in and out from the database without holding up the state.
+Today there are many developers have appreciated how React (and redux like solutions) helped them to scale their complicated applications.
+On the infrastructural side also we are more and more interested in declarative solutions.

 I personally feel, we are at the edge of madness with respect to OOP and imperative programming and we cannot go longer.
 Functional programming is the answer but will the developers throw away their skills and start the relearning process?
 Who knows.

-So these are the current challenges for functional programming but sit tight the future might be different.
+As of today lack of resources, the cost of relearning, unfamiliarity and other historical reasons are the current challenges for the functional programming paradigm but sit tight, the future might be different.